UMD-INST377/Group-Project-Base/README.md

 ### /api/delete_options

-Parameters: None
+> Parameters: None
+>

-This async endpoint queries the database for all of the presidents names and ids (PK) and and sends a JSON object.
+> This async endpoint queries the database for all of the presidents names and ids (PK) and and sends a JSON object.
 This API is used to help populate the dropdown options of current presidents to delete.

 ### /api/presidents/:presidents_id

-Parameters: president_id (int)
+> Parameters: president_id (int)
+>

-This async endpoint queries the database to get the name, home state, inauguration date, birth date, party for a given president.
+> This async endpoint queries the database to get the name, home state, inauguration date, birth date, party for a given president.
+>

-Example: '/api/presidents/1' will return data about George Washington.
+> <strong>Example</strong>: '/api/presidents/1' will return data about George Washington.

 ### /api/presidents/time_line

-Parameters: None
+> Parameters: None
+>

-This async endpoint points to a SQL controller *timeLine* which queries joins together the necessary tables in the database and provides the president_id, president_name, birth_date, home_state, date_inauguration, party, death_date, vice_president, first_lady, children_name, elected_year from the database.
+>This async endpoint points to a SQL controller *timeLine* which queries joins together the necessary tables in the database and provides the president_id, president_name, birth_date, home_state, date_inauguration, party, death_date, vice_president, first_lady, children_name, elected_year from the database.
 This information is required to populate the TimeLine with the data.

 # Delete API